 Budding entrepreneurs are often met with the decision to either create their own business or invest in a franchise.
-This can be a difficult choice, but the benefits of being a franchisee are undeniable.
+This can be a difficult choice, but the benefits of becoming a franchisee are undeniable.

-The whole point of this business model is that everything you need is provided.
+The whole point of the franchise business model is that everything you need is provided.
 Franchisors succeed only when their franchisees are successful.
 This means they have a vested interest in making sure you accomplish your goals.
 To this end, they give you all the necessities to hit the ground running.

-Recent studies found that 92 percent of small business owners say the growth and survivability of a company is directly impacted by mentors.
+Recent studies found that 92 percent of small business owners say the growth and survivability of a company are directly impacted by mentors.
 Enthusiastic individuals who believe they’ve got everything it takes for success often overlook the importance of mentoring.
 Unfortunately, this leaves them to learn everything on their own.

 Franchises that promote collegial relationships and camaraderie within their ranks create an environment where mentorship is encouraged.
 This gives you access to professionals who have already experienced many of the ‘growing pains’ of running their own business.
 Insight of this kind can be invaluable for your success.
 At WIN Home Inspection, we promote a culture of camaraderie and support to help our franchise owners learn and grow.

-When you start your own brand, you’re basically the new kid on the block.
+When you start your own brand, you’re the new kid on the block.
 No one knows who you are, and this won’t change until you get your name out there.
 Unfortunately, this typically means large marketing costs.
 In fact, the average expenditure for marketing can take upwards of 20% of a company’s annual budget in industries that are considered competitive (most any industry in this day and age tends to be competitive).
 According to a more granular survey published in the Wall Street Journal, companies in the consumer services sector can spend upward of 15% of their budget on marketing, and that is for established companies.

 That’s a significant portion of your profits, but if you’re building a business from scratch, it’s a necessary expense.
 When you invest in a franchise, however, you’re becoming part of a brand that already has name recognition.
 Every bit of promotion done on their own behalf directly benefits your marketing strategy.